Salazar-99/gml/README.md

-# gml-stack
+# gml
-An infrastructure stack for large scale distributed training of ML models
+A CLI tool for provisioning cloud GPUs.
+The plan is to support provisioning single nodes for development as well as distributed training jobs on GPU clusters.